fakhrirobi/artist_recommender/docs/index.md

 \alpha = \text{weight (hyperparameter)}\\
 x_{u}= \text{user preference factor}\\
 y_{i} = \text{item  factor}\\
-\text{remember that our confidence ranging from 0 to 1, meanwhile our interaction such as count had value from 0 to} \infin \\
+\text{remember that our confidence ranging from 0 to 1, meanwhile our interaction such as count had value from 0 to} \infty \\
 \text{we can convert as } p_{ui} \\
     \begin{dcases}
         r_{ui} > 0 \rightarrow p_{ui} = 1 \\